-Filing a property tax protest is often a necessary thing to do in the state of Texas.
-If you feel that the county appraisal district (CAD) has given you an unfair assessment, then you can protest the appraisal with the appraisal review board (ARB).
+Filing a property tax appeal is often a necessary thing to do in the state of Texas.
+If you feel that the county appraisal district (CAD) has given you an unfair assessment, then you can appeal the appraisal with the appraisal review board (ARB).

 The National Taxpayer’s Union reports that overvalued and over-assessed land accounts for between 30 and 60% of all land in the United States.
 That means that between 30 and 60% of all property owners are being taxed too much.
 If you want to get a fair assessment, then it’s important to file a pristine protest with the ARB.

 The property tax protest form gives the property owner space to provide additional details about why they feel they’ve received an unfair assessment.
 Property owners tend to make appeals to the emotions of the members of the ARB, but those usually fall on deaf ears.

 If you indicate that the property has been in your family for years and you can’t afford the property taxes at the assessed value, then the ARB may not give you a shot.
 They can only make judgments based on valid issues with the assessment.

 2. Check the Right Boxes

 You should always double check to ensure that you have made a clear mark in the boxes that apply to your situation.
 The official form lists 10 valid reasons for filing an appeal.
 In some cases, you may be able to check off more than one box.
 For instance, if you believe that your home was assessed above market value and was also unequally assessed compared to similar properties, then you should check two boxes.

 3. “Other” Is Not a Good Option (Usually)